REGISTRATION and RENEWAL

-OPTION 2: ONLINE – Click here to obtain a new resident card or renew your current card online by uploading your information and submitting it to our office.
-We will then contact you by phone or email to complete the process.
-If you should have questions regarding your online renewal login information, please email email@example.com.
+APPLY HERE to obtain a new resident card or renew your current card online by uploading your information and submitting it to our office.
+We will then contact you by email or phone to complete the process.
+If you should have questions regarding your online renewal login information, please email firstname.lastname@example.org.
+Due to the high volume of online requests it may take several weeks for your application to be processed and for you to receive your card.
+Thank you in advance for your patience.

-HOW TO QUALIFY FOR A RESIDENT CARD – REQUIRED DOCUMENTATION
+HOW TO QUALIFY FOR A RESIDENT GOLF CARD

 To qualify as a San Francisco or Pacifica resident, applicants must provide the following documents: